-There will be studies into the introduction of water vole and red squirrel to the site, and these programmes will be pursued if conditions are suitable.
+There will be studies into the introduction of water vole and red squirrel to the site, and these programs will be pursued if conditions are suitable.

 Most of the land is virtually inaccessible at present, so we will cut some trails through the purple moor grass to enable people to enjoy the site.
-We are also hoping to build a couple of Celtic roundhouses for people to stay on the site for extended periods, and for holding courses, events and experiential stays.
-There will also be a schools programme to connect kids to the site and to the ideas around valuing wild nature.
+We are also hoping to build a couple of Celtic roundhouses for storage and workshop space, and shelter from the elements to enable people to stay on the site for extended periods, depending on planning and other considerations.
+There will also be a schools program to connect kids to the site and to the ideas around valuing wild nature.

 The project has been awarded funding through the ‘Welsh Government Rural Communities – Rural Development Programme 2014-2020’, which is funded by the European Agricultural Fund for Rural Development and the Welsh Government.
 A good deal of work remains to be done to finalise the details of the project before we can receive the go-ahead, but we are confident that we will get the ball rolling some time in 2018.